-- A. Each of the accounts shall be invested consistent with the primary objective for the account and the following general guidelines: - 1.
-The General Manager shall maintain a pool of liquid funds that is considered sufficient to meet the uncertainty of cash demands. - The remainder of the assets will be managed to produce the highest return available, consistent with liquidity and quality constraints, given the General Manager's outlook for interest rates and the economic environment. - B. The objectives and maturity restrictions for each of the investable account types are outlined below. - 1.
+A. Each of the accounts shall be invested consistent with the primary objective for the account and the following general guidelines:

+- 1. The General Manager shall maintain a pool of liquid funds that is considered sufficient to meet the uncertainty of cash demands. - 2.
+The remainder of the assets will be managed to produce the highest return available, consistent with liquidity and quality constraints, given the General Manager's outlook for interest rates and the economic environment. - B. The objectives and maturity restrictions for each of the investable account types are outlined below. - 1.
 Cash Account Investment Objectives:

-The funds in the Cash Account must be available to su, port I oard programs and activities.
-Since the amount of a sets a pine of for investment will fluctuate, the investment program adoped must allow the Board to meet both anticipated and unanticipated ash demands.
-The primary objective of this account is, there ore, to be invested so as to provide sufficient liquidity to meet the Board's needs for funds as they arise.
+The funds in the Cash Account must be available to support Board programs and activities.
+Since the amount of assets available for investment will fluctuate, the investment program adopted must allow the Board to meet both anticipated and unanticipated cash demands.
+The primary objective of this account is, therefore, to be invested so as to provide sufficient liquidity to meet the Board's needs for funds as they arise.
 (In this respect, liquidity is defined as the ability to realize, when required, the amount originally invested).

-Maturity Restrictions: The maxi aur i maturity for any investment at the time of purchase for the Lash Account shall be one year.
-Up to 100 percer or he Lash Account may be invested in the Delaware Local Government I ve. ment Pool (DELGIP) Fund and/or the operations checking account at Board's designated Bank(s)
+Maturity Restrictions: The maximum maturity for any investment at the time of purchase for the Cash Account shall be one year.
+Up to 100 percent of the Cash Account may be invested in the Delaware Local Government Investment Pool (DELGIP) Fund and/or the operations checking account at Board's designated Bank(s)

-3. Liquidity Ac. ounts Investment Objectives:
+3. Liquidity Accounts Investment Objectives:

-The promary in estment objectives of the Liquidity Accounts recommand imize yield and to maintain safety of principal.
+The primary investment objectives of the Liquidity Accounts are to maximize yield and to maintain safety of principal.

-4. Peserve Cash (Intermediate) Account Investment Objectives:
+4. Reserve Cash (Intermediate) Account Investment Objectives: